-Examining this cosmology, we see a mix of constantly changing energies.
+Examining the Taoist cosmology, we see a mix of constantly changing energies.
 These energies define our lives, from the material aspects to mental and emotional - it’s all energy.
 Everything is energy, this is a foundational principle of the Internal Arts.
 If we can understand our own interactions with the energies around us and train ourselves to live in harmony with those energies, then we have a path to a healthier more fulfilling life.
 A further aspect of that path is the concept of Wuwei - doing by non-doing.
 Wuwei is achieved by tracing the path from Taiji back to the source, to Wuji and beyond to the Tao itself.
 Another way to say this is that the path connects us to the consciousness of the universe.
 That path is what we study at TaiChi Arts.

 The Wild Goose system that we teach includes both healing and hurting - they are two sides of the same coin, each side supporting the other.
-In this regard the martial benefit, i.e. the ability to defend yourself, is only the tip of the iceberg.
+In this regard the martial benefit, the ability to defend yourself, is only the tip of the iceberg.
 One of the first things to understand about both the healing and hurting arts is that everything is energy and that energy seeks a balance.
 When healing, we want to balance our energy systems and those of the people we are helping.
 In combat or self-defense, we want to unbalance the energy systems of the opponent(s).
 To be most effective in a martial sense, the practitioner must first heal themselves.
 Our studies, which are based on the Wild Goose internal system, focus first on healing.

 Next, we have to appreciate our position as a generator and user of energy.
 We are a living matrix of energy – electricity, heat, light, magnetism and the physical manifestations of energy as speed, power and force are all parts of the human energy system.
-We create, and have the ability to control, many forms of energy.
+We create, and have the ability to impact, many forms of energy.